 According to the AKC breed standard, Dachshunds have a height of 7-10 inches at the shoulder, which means they have short legs compared to other breeds.
 While this is true, they are powerful and muscular dogs that can handle their in-yard work or off-leash walks through a neighborhood or park.

 Doxies were bred to hunt and kill animals.

 Dachshunds are fearless dogs that protect their owners from any threat or danger.
 Their bravery is not bred into them.
 Instead, it is an innate capability.
-It was initially produced to catch badgers, foxes, and rabbits.
+It was initially produced to hunt rabbits, badgers and foxes.

 Dachshunds can live with other pets.

 Dachshunds are small dog breeds that don’t require a lot of room to move around in or a large amount of exercise each day.
 That said, they will need some playtime either inside the home or outside, seeing as how they enjoy being active dogs.
 They do well with other pets and protect their owners.